Armand0606/Armand0606/README.md

 # 👋 Hi, I'm Armand
-🟩 When my thoughts speed up, I slow down my actions — that’s where control returns 💻 Building practical solutions for real-world problems
+🟩 When my thoughts speed up, I slow down my actions — that’s where control returns

+🟩 The goal is not just solving problems — it’s creating a system where understanding happens naturally between user and tool

+🟩 Clarity happens when interaction feels natural, not forced

+💻 Building practical solutions for real-world problems

 ⚡ Focus: Windows, WSL, automation, and system troubleshooting

 ---